ritik-malik/RouteViews_BGP/README.md

 ## Steps done by bot
 1. Go to http://archive.routeviews.org/  (GUI/headless)
 2. Search for the requested data
-3. Download & save automatically in the current directory
+3. Download the data, save it in cur dir, & quit the webdriver
-4. Make a folder named after the IX (if not already there)
+4. Make a folder named after the IX (if not already there) & move the data
 5. Decompress the data & run zebra-dump-parser on it
 6. Filter AS if required, save it to new file & deleted the previous one